daxvii/MSYS-42-Lumpiang-Babies/README.txt

 Set up new Django app:
 py manage.py startapp <name of app>
-#make sure you are in the directory with the manage.py file
+# Make sure you are in the directory with the manage.py file

 Run server:
 py manage.py runserver
+# Make sure you are in the directory with the manage.py file

+Migration for Django Models:
+py manage.py makemigrations <app name>
+py manage.py migrate
-#make sure you are in the directory with the manage.py file
+# Make sure you are in the directory with the manage.py file

 Clone Git project into directory: git clone <link of Git repository>